Updated November 21, 2024 Authored by Dr. Chris Cloney and Jon Barrett of Dust Safety Science

 Oxygen (Air): The availability of oxygen in the air, often expressed as oxygen concentration, or some other oxidizing medium, must be within a specific range to support combustion.
 Insufficient or excess oxygen can inhibit explosion propagation.

 Ignition Source: The presence of an ignition source is critical.
 Common sources include electrical equipment, welding operations, friction from moving machinery, and hot surfaces.
-Preventing or mitigating potential ignition hazards is a key safety measure.
+Preventing or mitigating potential ignition hazards is a key safety measure with combustible dust.

 Key Terms and Concepts: